-Of course growing up in the 1960s, this would not have been possible.
+Of course, growing up in the 1960s, this would not have been possible.
 Today, despite the struggles to improve healthcare for young trans people, there is at least a level of awareness that means they are able to address their situation, talk about it and with a lot of understanding and help, live authentically.
 We can only imagine transitioning from male to female after 50 might be daunting but it is getting easier.

 Something of which I could have only dreamed.

 I love seeing before and after transition photos of the young.
 Seeing an unhappy teen transform into a radiant man or woman is truly inspirational.
 I never thought I’d even see myself as a trans woman, or even an older, more mature trans woman.
 I recently saw a video of a man going out topless for the first time at the park, after top surgery.
 He was so happy I almost cried for him.
-Sadly, reality for the older body is somewhat different.
+Sadly, the reality for the older body is somewhat different.

 One of the biggest hurdles facing the older transitioner is one of style.
 When you are young there is an expectation that you will try out clothing, make-up, and hair and that you will have some failures.
 Nobody really cares if a younger person’s sense of style is not perfect – we put it down to “being young”.
 Just think back to what you wore as a teenager – e.g. Bay City Rollers (look it up if you are not of my generation).